 The Koch Family

-The Koch brothers have achieved a new level of visibility for their company — the second-largest private company in the world behind Cargill — due to their public support for a variety of conservative causes.
-But before Charles and David were known for pumping money into politics, their father Fred Koch was launching the family business by developing thermal cracking — a new process in refining crude oil into lighter oils and gasoline.
+Charles and the late David Koch have achieved a new level of visibility for their company — the largest private company in the United States — due to their public support for a variety of conservative causes.
+But before the two brothers were known for pumping money into politics, their father Fred Koch was launching the family business by developing thermal cracking — a new process in refining crude oil into lighter oils and gasoline.

-Brothers William and Frederick tried to take control of the company in 1983, but their failure resulted in them cashing out for $800 million and leaving the family business to Charles and David.
+Brothers William and Frederick tried to take control of the company in 1983, but their failure resulted in them cashing out for $800 million and leaving the family business to Charles and David, who died in 2019.

 The Walton Family